-A net total of 203 new retail outlets were opened in 2011, consisting of 235 new retail outlets opened and 32 retail outlets closed.
+A net total of 103 new retail outlets were opened in 2012, consisting of 254 new retail outlets opened and 151 retail outlets closed.
 The planned increase in the number of retail outlets is based on the individual expansion plans we formulated for each distributor.
-In addition, as an important part of our development strategy, we plan to open, or provide support to our distributors to open, new flagship stores in select major cities in China.
-We believe a flagship store in a prime business district of a major city would showcase our complete line of products, attract consumer attention and promote our brand image.
-The flagship stores will be designed and fitted out by us and managed either by us or by our distributors.
+In addition, as an important part of our development strategy, we plan to open, or provide support to our distributors to open, new flagship outlets in select major cities in China.
+We believe a flagship outlet in a prime business district of a major city would showcase our complete line of products, attract prospective retailers to join us, attract consumer attention and promote our brand image.
+The flagship outlets will be designed and fitted out by us and managed either by us or by our distributors.
+In 2011, we owned and operated two flagship outlets and our distributors owned and are operating two flagship outlets and our distributors owned and are operating two flagship outlets in Quanzhou City in Fujian Province.
+Our distributors owned and are operating flagship outlets in Zun Yi City in Guizhou Province, Harbin City in Heilongjiang Province, Chengdu City in Sichuan Province and Shenyang City in Liaoning Province